iamt4nk/smm.nvim/README.md

       'nvim-telescope/telescope.nvim',
     },
    config = {
+      premium = true,
       playback = {
-         timer_update_interval = 100,     -- How often the timer itself is  updated
+         timer_update_interval = 250,     -- How often the timer itself is  updated in ms
-         timer_sync_interval = 5000,      -- How often sync requests are sent to the server.
-         interface = {
+         timer_sync_interval = 5000,      -- How often sync requests are sent to the server in ms interface = {
             playback_pos = 'BottomRight', -- Options { 'TopLeft', 'TopRight', 'BottomLeft', 'BottomRight' }
             playback_width = 40,          -- Width of the playback window